Authentication Flow

 • RefreshTokenExpired with error name REFRESH_TOKEN_EXPIRED if the refresh token is expired

-This endpoint will send a new verification code to the email address of an individual account.
+This endpoint will send a reset password code to the email address of an individual account.

 Request JSON Object